 All existing pile jackets require advance planning for the contractor to order the right size jacket for the project.
 Often times the jackets are available in standard sizes only.
 This leads to large annular spaces between the jacket and the pile which is unattractive and adds to the weight and cost of the grout or resin that is needed to fill the annular space.
 The jackets are also bulky, resulting in higher shipping and storage costs.

-From an engineering point of view, the vertical seam along the jacket whether glued or bolted in the field is a major weakness that results in:
+From an engineering point of view, the vertical seam along other conventional pile jackets whether glued or bolted in the field is a major weakness that results in:

-Many DOTs, for example, simply build a new 4-6 inch thick reinforced concrete collar around the existing pile, similar to those shown in the photograph above.
+Many DOTs, for example, simply build a new 4-6 inch thick reinforced concrete collar around the existing pile, similar to those shown in the photograph to the right.
 Obviously it will be only a matter of time before the new concrete will suffer the same fate as the original pile.

 Repair in Shallow Waters without Coffer Dams